 REST API is one of the most common approaches to easily interact with sites on the web and extract the required data for business.
 After you have integrated with REST API, you can simply consolidate the data in Cloud-based Data Warehousing solutions like Microsoft Azure.
 Azure provides a wide variety of cloud computing services with On-demand scalability of both storage and compute resources.
 And in this blog post, we’re going to learn about connecting REST API to Azure.

-You can easily connect REST API to Azure via the REST connector provided by the Azure Data Factory.
+You can easily get data from REST API in Azure Data Factory via the REST connector provided by the Azure Data Factory.
 With API Authentication & your SQL Database credentials, you can quickly get started with REST API Azure Integration.

-Now, without any further ado, let’s dive in!
+Now, without any further ado, let’s dive into Azure Data Factory REST examples of connection!

 Table of Contents